giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 ## Mode-shape coefficient fitting

-In the standard NREL/NLR workflow, the step between BModes output and ElastoDyn input is performed manually using the Excel spreadsheet `ModeShapePolyFitting.xls`: the user pastes BModes modal data into the sheet, reads back the polynomial coefficients, and copies them into the ElastoDyn tower `.dat` file by hand.
+In the standard NREL/NLR workflow, the step between BModes output and ElastoDyn input is typically performed manually using the Excel spreadsheet ModeShapePolyFitting.xls: the user pastes BModes modal data into the sheet, reads back the polynomial coefficients, and copies them into the ElastoDyn tower .dat file.

-In this pipeline, that step is replaced by [`bmodes_out_to_elastodyn.py`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/histwin/bmodes_out_to_elastodyn.py), which automates the fit from the command line and adds two controls that the spreadsheet does not provide:

-- **Automatic mode identification** with twist-ratio filtering, so that bending-dominated modes are preferred over mixed or torsional modes.
+In this pipeline, that step is replaced by [`bmodes_out_to_elastodyn.py`](https://github.com/giovanniboscu/continuous-section-field/blob/main/actions-examples/histwin/bmodes_out_to_elastodyn.py),

+which automates the polynomial fit from the command line and adds two screening steps not documented for the spreadsheet workflow: automatic mode identification with twist-ratio filtering, to prefer bending-dominated modes over mixed or torsional ones, and tip-displacement threshold filtering, to reject candidates with near-zero tip response and reduce the risk of ill-conditioned fits
-- **Tip-displacement threshold filtering**, which rejects modes whose tip displacement is too small relative to the best candidate, preventing ill-conditioned polynomial fits.

 #### Linux / macOS